Establishing agile ways of working sustainably

 Phase 2: Piloting - Implementation of agile practices in selected pilot areas and gathering initial experience

-Phase 3: Scaling - Expansion of agile practices to additional areas, establishment of scalable frameworks
+Phase 3: Scaling - Expansion of agile practices to additional areas, establishment of flexible frameworks

 Phase 4: Institutionalization - Embedding agile ways of working in processes, structures, and culture